-- (1) The amounts included in the table represent principal maturities only.
-The scheduled maturities of debt related to the Facility are based on the level of borrowings and the available borrowing base as of December 31, 2022.
-Any increases or decreases in the level of borrowings or increases or decreases in the available borrowing base would impact the scheduled maturities of debt during the next five years and thereafter. - (2) Primarily relates to corporate office and foreign office leases. - (3) Represents gross contractual obligations to execute planned future capital projects.
+(1) The amounts included in the table represent principal maturities only.
+The scheduled maturities of debt related to the Facility are based on the level of borrowings and the available borrowing base as of December 31, 2023.
+Any increases or decreases in the level of borrowings or increases or decreases in the available borrowing base would impact the scheduled maturities of debt during the next five years and thereafter.

+(2) Primarily relates to corporate office and foreign office leases.

+(3) Represents gross contractual obligations to execute planned future capital projects.
 Other joint owners in the properties operated by Kosmos will be billed for their working interest share of such costs.
 Does not include our share of operator's purchase commitments for jointly owned fields and facilities where we are not the operator and excludes commitments for exploration activities, including well commitments and seismic obligations, in our petroleum contracts.
 The Company's liabilities for asset retirement obligations associated with the dismantlement, abandonment and restoration costs of oil and gas properties are not included.
-See Note 11 of Notes to the Consolidated Financial Statements included in "Item 8.
+See Note 11-Asset Retirement Obligations of Notes to the Consolidated Financial Statements included in "Item 8.
 Financial Statements and Supplementary Data" for additional information regarding these liabilities.

-We currently have a commitment to drill three development wells and one exploration well in Equatorial Guinea.
-In Mauritania and Senegal, we have a \$200.2 million FPSO Contract Liability related to the deferred sale of the Greater Tortue FPSO.
+We have a commitment to drill three development wells and one exploration well in Equatorial Guinea.
+We have a \$200.2 million FPSO Contract Liability in Other long-term liabilities related to the deferred sale of the Greater Tortue FPSO.

 In February 2019, Kosmos and BP signed Carry Advance Agreements with the national oil companies of Mauritania and Senegal, which obligate us separately to finance the respective national oil companies' share of certain development costs.
-Kosmos' total share for the two agreements combined is currently estimated at approximately \$240.0 million, of which \$196.9 million has been incurred through December 31, 2022, excluding accrued interest.
-These amounts will be repaid through the national oil companies' share of future revenues.
+Kosmos' total share for the two agreements combined originally estimated at approximately \$300.0 million, of which \$259.2 million has been incurred through December 31, 2023, excluding accrued interest.
+These amounts are expected to be repaid through the national oil companies' share of future revenues.